-After a cluster from the Docking Overview is chosen and a ligand of interest is selected in the Statistics View, InVADo provides information about the ligand and its individual poses in the Ligand View (Figure 1 4) & Figure 5).
+5) Ligand View: After a cluster has been chosen from the Docking Overview and a ligand of interest is selected in the Statistics View, InVADo provides information about the ligand and its individual poses in the Ligand View (Figs. 1 (4) & 5).
 The data is again presented in a table that enables the user to browse the pose properties and to compare and identify ligands with the highest ligand efficiency or certain interactions.
 Ligand efficiency is the binding free energy divided by the number of non-hydrogen atoms.
 The pose table has the same sorting options as the Statistics View to help identify good binders (R3, R4).
 It lists the score, ligand efficiency, and cluster assignment of each pose of the selected ligand.
-Furthermore, it shows which interaction types are present between the pose and the protein as determined by PLIP are shown as colored circles (R6).
-Based on discussions with domain experts, we integrated hydrogen bonds •, halogen bonds ●, hydrophobic interactions ●, metal complexes ●, π -cation interactions \bullet , π -stacks \bullet , and salt bridges \bullet .
+Furthermore, it shows which interaction types are present between the pose and the protein that are determined by PLIP and are presented as colored circles (R6).
+Based on discussions with domain experts, we integrated hydrogen bonds •, halogen bonds •, hydrophobic interactions •, metal complexes •, π -cation interactions •, π -stacks •, and salt bridges •.
 The colors representing the interaction types follow the color conventions established in the domain and used by tools such as PLIP.

-Figure 6.
-Protein-Ligand Interactions: The flavonoid Bonannione A (orange) docked to P-Gylcoprotein (blue, only interacting protein residues are shown).
-Interactions are drawn as colored dashed or solid lines (yellow , green , purple).
+Fig. 6.
+Protein-ligand interactions: The flavonoid Bonannione A (orange) docked to P-Gylcoprotein (blue, only interacting protein residues are shown).
+Interactions are drawn as colored dashed or solid lines (yellow \bigcirc , green \bigcirc , purple \bigcirc).
 Image created by PLIP [25].

-As shown in Figure 5, some binding poses are automatically highlighted by a blue or orange background.
-Blue highlighted poses are in the selected cluster and orange ones additionally contain at least one of the currently selected functional groups (see Section 5.2.4).
-Clicking on a row will open a pre-rendered image of the protein generated by PLIP, showing a visualization of the selected pose of the ligand and the mentioned interactions (see Figure 6).
+As shown in Fig. 5, some binding poses are automatically highlighted by a blue or orange background.
+Blue highlighted poses are in the selected cluster and orange ones additionally contain at least one of the currently selected functional groups (see Section V-B4).
+Clicking on a row will open a pre-rendered image of the protein generated by PLIP, showing a visualization of the selected pose of the ligand and the mentioned interactions (see Fig. 6).